infobloxopen/terraform-provider-infoblox/docs/resources/infoblox_ipv6_network_container.md

 * `network_view`: optional, specifies the network view in which to create the network container; if a value is not specified, the name `default` is used as the network view.
 * `cidr`: required, specifies the network block to use for the network container; do not use an IPv4 CIDR for an IPv6 network container.
+* `parent_cidr`: required only if `cidr` is not set, specifies the network container from which next available network container must be allocated.
+* `allocate_prefix_len`: required only if `parent_cidr` is set, defines length of netmask for a network container that should be allocated from network container,determined by `parent_cidr`.
 * `comment`: optional, describes the network container.
 * `ext_attrs`: optional, specifies the set of NIOS extensible attributes that will be attached to the network container.

 !> Once the network container is created, the `network_view` and `cidr` parameter values cannot be changed by performing an `update` operation.

+!> Once the network container is created dynamically, the `parent_cidr` and `allocate_prefix_len` parameter values cannot be changed.

 ### Examples of the Network Container Resource